 This is the one I use.

-It’s just about $90 on amazon but with it you get everything you would need.
+It’s just about $90 on Amazon and with it, you get everything you would need.
 It’s very easy to use, not bulky, and for the price, I believe the best one on the market – perhaps something to add to your holiday list.

 Step Two – Purée the cooked cauliflower